 Nutritional deficiencies will need to be carefully monitored following a duodenal switch procedure.
 Lab work and a commitment to adhering to dietary and supplement recommendations are the best tools to avoid this pitfall.
 Lab work may be ordered at three months, six months, nine months and eventually on an annual basis.

-Psychological and emotional changes
+Psychological and Emotional Changes

 You need to be prepared for the mental and emotional changes that will likely accompany the physical changes associated with significant weight loss.
 You will experience many emotions personally as you make this journey and so will the people in your life.
 Support groups are an excellent resource for education, support, and nutritional advice.
-A family member may also benefit from these supportive groups.
+A family member may also benefit from these support groups.
 Journaling and goal-setting are additional positive coping tools.